 Yes.
 Students receiving graduate assistantships are issued an I-20 form without any additional financial certification needed.

-No. The program is structured to be completed on a full-time basis and typically takes four to five years to complete.
+No. The program is structured to be completed on a full-time basis and typically takes five years to complete.

 Students are considered for admission based on previous academic performance, GMAT/GRE scores, statement of career objectives, letters of reference and work experience.
 The weight given to these individual criteria varies according to the area of concentration (i.e., accounting, marketing, finance, etc.).
 Average test scores and grade point ratios also vary from year to year, depending on the applicant pool.
 Please see a profile of our current students.
 Some departments prefer one test over the other, so you are encouraged to check with the individual departments about their requirements.